Making Democracy Work for the Rivertowns of Westchester County

 click here or email: info@lwv-rivertowns.org

-Our annual meeting on June 8 included reports from LWVR committees and a recap of Students Inside Albany from two participants who were chosen based on their essays.
-Our guest speaker, journalist AJ Woodson, told us about some of the Black women from Westchester who he “celebrated” in one of his books .
+Our 2024 annual meeting included reports from LWVR committees and a recap of Students Inside Albany from two participants who were chosen based on their essays.
+AJ Woodson, journalist guest speaker, told us about sthe Black women from Westchester who he “celebrated” in one of his books .

 To read the latest issue of the